 The Continuing Education ESL courses will be delivered primarily through the Blackboard Collaborate Ultra course management tool, which allows instructors and students to interact face-to-face virtually in real-time.
 Students interact on Blackboard Collaborate Ultra with their instructors through private messaging, public chats, and emails.
 The learning experience is administered through interactive engagement via polls, discussion forums, and breakout rooms for peer-to-peer discussions.
 Blackboard Collaborate Ultra is a user-friendly tool.
 Students will need to have access to a computer with an Internet connection to attend classes but will not need to install any software.
 The learning experience starts right from a web browser.

-Continuing Education ESL alternative delivery instruction offers:
+Continuing Education ESL remote teaching delivery mode offers:

 - Timely support and guidance from your instructor.